EmanFatima-134/AI-Resume-Screening-System/README.md

 using modern Python technologies.

 ---

-# 👤 Authors

-Software Engineering Semester Project

-## Group Members
+## **👤 Contact**

-- Eman Fatima (emanfatima5978@gmail.com)
+If you have any questions or would like to discuss the project:
-- Naimal Munir (nemalmunir@gmail.com)
+- Naimal Munir - nemalmunir@gmail.com

----

-# ⭐ Thank You

-Thank you for reviewing our project! 🚀
+- Eman Fatima - emanfatima5978@gmail.com